mitanshu-2004/Primetrade-Analysis/project_report.md

 ## Note on Predictive Modeling

 I initially attempted to build a machine learning model to predict daily trader profits.
 However, the daily price action proved too random to generate reliable predictions.
-You can find the details of this experiment, including why it failed, in the `failed_prediction/` folder.
+You can find the details of this experiment, including why it failed [here](failed_prediction/Readme.md)

 ## Insights